Vantiq/vantiq-extension-sources/extjsdk/README.md

 *	`ExtensionServiceMessage.extractReplyAddress(<message>)` returns the reply address for operations that require a reply.
 Currently this is only relevant for Query messages.

 ### <a name="httpResponse" id="httpResponse"></a>Response
-The Response class is a helper that defines what can be in a WebSocket message to or from the Vantiq server, and has getters for each of its properties.
+The Response class defines what can be in a WebSocket message to or from the Vantiq server, and has getters for each of its properties.
 *	`getStatus()` returns the HTTP code number for the message.
 *	`getBody()` the object contained in the body of the message.
 *	`getHeader(<header name>)` returns the String value of the requested header.
 *	`getContentType()` returns the MIME type of the message body.
 Currently, only JSON is possible for sent or received messages.

 ## Licenses
 The source code in this project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-This library uses several licensed libraries, some of which have stricter licenses than this library. okhttp3 and jackson-databind are both licensed under [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0). slf4j is licensed under [terms](https://www.slf4j.org/license.html) identical to the [MIT License](https://opensource.org/licenses/MIT).
+This library uses several licensed libraries, some of which have stricter licenses than this library.
+okhttp3 and jackson-databind are both licensed under [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
+slf4j is licensed under [terms](https://www.slf4j.org/license.html) identical to the [MIT License](https://opensource.org/licenses/MIT).